RAD-140 (Testolone): Results, Before-and-After Pictures, Dosages

 1–1217 mg/day

-RAD-140 Before and After Pictures: 8-Week Cycle
+RAD-140 Before-and-After Pictures: 8-Week Cycle

 • Muscle hardness